My NA6 Miata!

 It all started with this

-Along came a boss, cup holder, a oem rear lip spoiler, a huge Ms Induction kit.
+Along came a boss, cup holder, a oem rear lip spoiler

-today.
-Wheel was too small, boss was chromed, induction
+Wheel were too small, boss was chromed, induction

 Also bought a pair of Watanabes from ebay but never received them...